Some of the more common skin conditions we see in dogs and cats at the Long Beach Animal Hospital.

 It will be given daily for the rest of your dog’s life

-When we use this drug to treat your dog’s Cushing’s we will also give you a detailed flow chart of what to look for at home and when to return for additional test and monitoring
+When we use this drug to treat your dog’s Cushing’s we will also give you a detailed flow chart of what to look for at home and when to return for additional test and monitoring.
+The ACTH stimulation test is used for monitoring purposes.
+Do not fast your dog on the day we do this test, and give the Trilostane as you always do.

 This drug has been used to treat this disease for 30 years, and is know by the trade name of Lysodren.
 It selectively destroys the zona fasciculata and reticularis, effectively limiting the amount of cortisol that these areas of the adrenal gland can secrete.
 Pets that are on insulin for diabetes mellitus need to have their mitotane and insulin doses adjusted downwards.
 It should be administered with meals to enhance its absorption.
 This drug is first administered at a loading dose for 7-10 days.